finanalyst/p6-inform/README.md

     );
 =comment
   Box contains a label, then one or more entry widgets, then a row of boxes.
-  The formating will depend on gtk defaults
+  The formating will depend on gtk defaults.
+  NOTE: 'buttons' and 'entries' each expect a list of pairs, not a hash.
+So the comma after '...laundry list' and before the bracket is essential to force a list.
+With two elements, as in the buttons expression, a list already forms.

 if $data.response eq 'Cancel' { say 'Great, more free time for me' }
 elsif $data.response eq 'Response' {